Fit and Proper Person Guidance

 The council must consider whether the proposed management arrangements for the house are otherwise satisfactory.
 As such, the council must consider whether:

-- A person involved in the management of the house has a sufficient level of competence to be so involved
+- Any person involved in the management of the house has a sufficient level of competence to be so involved

 - Any other person involved in the management of the house (other than the manager) is a fit and proper person to be so involved

 - If proposed management structures and funding arrangements are suitable